Kraken-CI/website/docs/schema.md

 ---
 id: schema
-title: Schema
+title: Workflow Schema
 ---

-## Overview
+A branch contains one or several stages.
+Stages can be independent and run in parallel or chained and together can for a tree or a set of trees (forest).
 Stage have a schema that defines what should be done.
 Schema generally defines jobs for execution, execution environment, triggers that start the execution of whole schema, optional parameters and execution configuration.

 ## Schema Elements